 National Championship drivers will own their own cars and be provided with full arrive & drive services, provided by Winding Road Racing and potentially selected other race shops.
 Drivers interested in applying for the Spec MX-5 Challenge National Series must fill out the application form here.

 Invitational Driver Option

 Invitationals are designed for talented drivers who have a special story as part of their background.
 Drivers can run a single event and still qualify for the Championship.
 Drivers do not need to own their own cars, because full arrive & drive services, including a rental car, are part of this package.

 Drivers will earn points by finishing position in each of two races, as well as for various forms of teamwork.
 The highest points total for each weekend among Invitational drivers will determine the five Invitational winners, as well as Invitational P2 and P3.
 The P1, P2 and P3 finishers in each event qualify for the championship.
 Their points carry over to the Spec MX-5 Challenge championship.

 Five Marquee events (two West, three East) play host to Invitational drivers, providing a way for drivers to run a single Spec MX-5 Challenge Marquee event to qualify for the championship.
-Nominated drivers will be invited to run single marquee events at:
+Accepted drivers will be invited to run single marquee events at:

 • Summit Point

 • Buttonwillow Raceway or Willow Springs Raceway

 Drivers with an interest in running an Invitational may apply here.
 Drivers who are accepted will be provided with full arrive-and-drive services (by Winding Road Racing and potentially other race shops), including the all-new Spec MX-5 race car.